tailhook/mglawica/TUTORIAL.rst

 This generates the following files:

 * ``barnard/lithos.yaml`` -- a configuration that describes the command
   that will be run in production environment.
-You might want to edit it's command line and/or limits on resources.
+You might want to edit its command line and/or limits on resources.
-* ``vagga/_deploy-py.container.yaml`` -- a file that describes how to build a filesystem image to create a container
+* ``vagga/_deploy-py.container.yaml`` -- a file that describes how to build a filesystem image for the container

 Despite these files are initially generated we commit them to version control anyway.
 Every time you change vagga.yaml it's good idea to run